 What is DevOps? explained in layman terms – Part 1

 DevOps is no longer a buzzword.
-It has evolved big time since many of us thought it was just a catchy-word in recent times.
+It has evolved big time since many of us thought it was just a catchy word in recent times.
 DevOps is more than a set of tools or automation and has become a necessity for any IT company.
-In laymen’s terms, it is a never-ending process of continual improvement.
+In layman terms, it is a never-ending process of continual improvement.

 Since today a lot of people perceiving different meanings on DevOps.
-In this article, I have explained, What is DevOps? and Why it matters to business and best practices followed in an IT organization to achieve DevOps culture.
+In this article, I have tried explaining layman terms, Why it matters to business, and best practices followed in an IT organization to achieve DevOps culture.

 Below is the google trend that was shown for the term DevOps for the last 5 years till 2020 and its popularity is kept growing upwards.